spiffyjr/spiffy-framework/README.md

 Additionally, you can download or clone the repository and setup your own autoloading.

+## Documentation

+> Dammit man, I'm a programmer, not an English major!

+The individual components (see above) are mostly documented but the core framework has not yet been documented.
+I'll be making this a priority when I have the time.

 ## Credits

 * Actions were primarily inspired by [@pmjones](http://twitter.com/pmjones) and [his ADR: A Tentative MVC Refinement](http://paul-m-jones.com/archives/5970) post.